 Wildlife Field Research is a key component of The Cibolo Center for Conservation Community Science Initiative, which collects crucial data on land, water, and wildlife.

 Wildlife Field Research is a week-long bioblitz conducted every spring and fall at our two campuses, the Cibolo Nature Center and Herff Farm.
-During this research event, teams of Citizen Scientists combine their experience, knowledge, and enthusiasm to survey the ecology on these 160 acres.
+During this research event, teams of Community Scientists combine their experience, knowledge, and enthusiasm to survey the ecology on these 160 acres.

-Our Citizen Science work is done in close partnership with The Cibolo Preserve, the neighboring 645-acre natural habitat and watershed area along Cibolo Creek.
+Our Community Science work is done in close partnership with The Cibolo Preserve, the neighboring 645-acre natural habitat and watershed area along Cibolo Creek.
 We invite you to learn more about the Cibolo Preserve and its powerful mission.